 Cullen was quickly referred to the Neurofibromatosis Program.
 There, Kelly and her husband, Ken, began to learn even more about NF1 and how to best manage Cullen’s condition.

 “We are monitoring Cullen’s tumors using MRI scans, and conducting regular ophthalmology evaluations and physical exams,” explains Dr. Fisher.
-“Fortunately, at his age, his risk of developing further problems caused by these tumors is low.”
+“Fortunately, his risk of developing further problems caused by these tumors is low.”

-Cullen has struggled to reach some developmental milestones.
+Over the years, Cullen struggled to reach some developmental milestones.
 He has needed speech, occupational and physical therapy.
 He’s had help from CHOP’s Sleep Clinic and the Pediatric Feeding and Swallowing Center.
-And learning, along with all of the social complexities of being in school, remains a challenge.

 “We still consider ourselves lucky, even with the challenges Cullen has faced, and the countless tests and appointments we need to keep up with,” says Kelly, revealing her optimism about her son’s condition.